 Once you've decided that you'd like to apply and you meet all the essential requirements, you should complete our application form or attend a Pre-Application Information Seminar to find out more about a policing career and the application process.
 After you send your application, there are a number of steps to the recruitment process.
 The steps in the process may vary according to individual circumstances.
 You may be required to undergo a polygraph test as part of this process and a DNA sample will be obtained to assist with integrity checks.
 It's also essential that we carry out thorough background checks.
-We are currently fast tracking applications for 2017 so there’s never been a better time to apply.

 Prior to submitting your application you will need to sit the SAPOL RECRUITMENT TEST (TAFE SA).
 The test covers the minimum requirements for reading, numeracy and literacy and is conducted by TAFE SA.
 From January 2016, University graduates holding a Bachelor Degree or higher (recognised under the Australian Qualification Framework) are not required to complete the TAFE SA Recruitment Test.
 Applicants who have achieved an ATAR (Australian Tertiary Admissions Rank) of 70 or more within the last three years are not required to complete the SAPOL Recruitment Test (TAFE SA).